 It is a fitting memorial to K. Martin Carlson, who originated, maintained and financed it for 25 years.
 Now it is paid for by the N3F Treasury, which is small compensation for the value of the work done by the winners over the years.
 Prizes include a year’s membership extension, $10 cash and a certificate.

 Any member of the N3F may nominate someone who seems worthy of the KAYMAR Award by sending a nomination to the chairman of the Kaymar Awards Committee.
 Nominations are usually collected beginning in January, but need to be submitted promptly so that the names can be voted on in time the award in April.
 All names will be kept confidential.
 This is an honor, not a campaign, and only the winner’s name will be made public .

 Named after former N3F president Donald Franson (1916-2002), this award is presented annually by the current president to an N3F member (or members) who have show outstanding service to the organization.
 This award was started to honor individuals who may have already won the KAYMAR Award.

 This contest is open to all amateur writers in the field, whether members of N3F or not.
 We define an amateur as someone who has sold no more than two stories to the professional science fiction or fantasy publications See the Short Story Contest rules for more information.

-National Fantasy Fan Federation Speculative Fiction Awards, started in 2005, picking up a the tradition that helped launch the career of Ray Bradbury back in 1949.
+National Fantasy Fan Federation Speculative Fiction Awards, started in 2005, continuing the Laureate Award first given to Ray Bradbury back in 1949.
 With an eye on the future, the Neffys aim to honor achievements in speculative fiction in news media as well as traditional media.
 Awards are given for such works as books, comics, games, motion pictures and the Internet.
 For more information, see the Neffy Awards section of this site.